Banks, bond insurers shares drop on Puerto Rico worries, options see more falls

 If so, the trade could be hinting at concerns about additional losses in the stock through the second half of 2015.

-Options activity in bond insurers Assured Guaranty (AGO.N) and MBIA Inc (MBI.N) ballooned to several times normal.
+Options activity in bond insurers Assured Guaranty and MBIA Inc ballooned to several times normal.

 Investors, who may have been long credit and used equity options on MBIA to hedge the downside, appeared to be closing some of those hedges for gains, Jim Strugger, derivatives strategist at MKM Partners, said.